MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 * (VS Code only) Add a *Dockerfile* and Docker compose files that are tailored for your Python project.

-To set up VS Code and PyCharm, and run a Docker container in your dev environment use the following steps.
+To set up VS Code and PyCharm to run a Docker container in your dev environment use the following steps.

 #### [VS Code](#tab/vscode-ide)

-Install the [Docker extension][21] to create and run a container from a Docker image.
-(If you haven't already, install [Azure Tools for VS Code][41].)
+These steps assume you have already installed the [Azure Tools for VS Code][41].

 :::row:::
     :::column span="2":::